FH-DanielD/PostIt/README.md

 -Missing Tests
 -Chat not scrolled down on refresh (due to not using JavaScript) -Missing Custom Logs
--Networking between docker-containers not working
+-Networking between docker-containers might be wonky - There has not been enough testing

 Not Tested:
 -Manually sending POST-Requests